ckv1110/FE_migraiton_analysis_system/README.md

 # FE Migration Analysis System
-Tumoursphere migraitory boundaries (TMB) are mapped out using U-Net segmentation, and its migration is modelled and quantitatively analysed
+Tumoursphere migraitory boundaries (TMB) are mapped out using U-Net machine learning segmentation, and its migration is modelled and quantitatively analysed

 # THE WORKING PC I USED TO RUN THIS SYSTEM:
 - AMD R7 3800x CPU